Pear of anguish: Origins

-We can say that the original devices themselves could not pre-date the 16th century and are, in all likelihood, younger even than that.
+We can say that the original devices themselves could not pre-date the 16th century and are, in all likelihood, more recently created even than that.
 Despite numerous attempts to do so, they cannot be considered "medieval".
 They are, in every way, very modern inventions.
 Certainly, they were not used for torture.
 They are far too elegant and made with too much care for that.
 One could imagine them as surgical instruments - some sort of speculum perhaps, or a device for levering open the mouth in order that a dentist might operate.
 But then they could just as easily be shoe-extenders, or sock-stretchers, or glove-wideners.

-Mentions in literature
+Mentions in popular culture

-Alexandre Dumas père utilizes a choke pear in his fictional account of the prison escape of François de Vendôme, duc de Beaufort in the novel Twenty Years After.
+Alexandre Dumas utilizes a choke pear in his fictional account of the prison escape of François de Vendôme, duc de Beaufort in the novel Twenty Years After.

+A footnote in the book says:

+“This poire d’angoisse was a famous gag, in the form of a pear, which, being thrust into the mouth, by the aid of a spring, dilated, so as to distend the jaws to their greatest width.”

+In the manga Orb: On the Movements of the Earth, a choke pear is used by an inquisitor during an interrogation of suspected heretics.

+In the video game The Darkness 2, a pair of choke pears named "The Blinding Sun" appears as a collectable relic.
+Each choke pear would be inserted into each eye socket of the victim, and then slowly expanded.

+In Criminal Minds season 3, episode 7 ("Identity") a pear of anguish is found in a serial killer's home and assumedly used for torture.

+In the Horus Heresy novel «The reflection crack’d», a choke pear is used to torture one of the main characters in an attempted exorcism.

+On the Instagram page shaiie__food, which has gained internet fame with 1.3 million followers as the “Potluck Courtroom” in which the host judges people’s potluck videos and pretends to hand out sentences based on the quality of each dish, the pear of anguish is a commonly used sentence/punishment for those who make unacceptable potluck dishes or for anyone associated with them (Uber driver is the most frequently cited).

 Museum pieces

 Though there is little or no evidence of its use, there are a number of extant examples of variously crude, ornate, and elaborate, pear-shaped devices with three or four leaves or lobes, driven by turning a key that rotates the central screw thread, which spreads or closes the leaves.
 These are generally held in museums devoted to the subject of torture and are described as instruments of torture by distension or evisceration.
 Some, but not all, have small spikes of uncertain purpose at the bottom of each leaf.
 However, these devices do not seem to match the descriptions given by Calvi or the 19th-century sources.